 *Please note: This course is available part-time only in Trimester 3.

 - Fees and charges

 - Course structure

-After successfully graduating with the Graduate Certificate of Marketing, you may wish to continue with Deakin’s Graduate Diploma of Marketing and ultimately a Master of Marketing program.
+Completing the Graduate Certificate of Marketing means that you are on the path to obtaining Deakin’s Graduate Diploma of Marketing, and ultimately a Master of Marketing degree.

 Indicative student workload

 As a student in the Faculty of Business and Law, you can expect to participate in a range of teaching activities each week.
 This could include classes, seminars, practicals and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

 There is continued industry demand for marketing graduates.
 This is because a wide range of industries now deploy marketing as a powerful tool to add-value to their offerings.
 In these businesses, marketers are professionals who develop strategies to make better use of company resources, maintain and foster relationships between customers, and manage the customer experience in today’s dynamic environment.

 Fees and charges vary depending on your course, your fee category and the year you started.
 To find out about the fees and charges that apply to you, visit the Current students fees website.